Abdominal Imaging Fellowship

 The fellow is responsible for planning, monitoring, and interpreting examinations.
 Responsibilities also include assisting in resident education and training.

 Radiology resident teaching conferences are held twice daily throughout the year and include both didactic lectures and case-based presentations.
 Fellows are welcome to attend these conferences, as service duties allow.
-Fellows are also welcome to present conferences in this forum.
+Fellows will present one resident conference over the course of the fellowship.

 Radiology Grand Rounds are held monthly with prestigious visiting and local professors, offering the opportunity to meet and learn from leading national authorities on a wide variety of topics.

-Informative multidisciplinary clinical conferences in combination with medicine, surgery, pathology, and the various clinical subspecialties are available.
+Fellows will attend and participate in informative multidisciplinary clinical conferences in combination with medicine, surgery, pathology, and the various clinical subspecialties.

-Intellectual vibrancy and technological innovation are core values of the Department, which are developed through research and collaborative efforts of the clinical faculty and Department Ph.D's.
+Intellectual vibrancy and technological innovation are core values of the Department.